UMass FAQ For Freshmen & Transfers

 There was originally a Google Doc for this information, but I moved it all here.
 This page will be more updated than that Google Doc.
 On this page, I will attempt to explain all of the stuff I have learned over the course of my years at UMass.
 This is not only limited to the computer science major (and honors college), but UMass in general.
 I hope this is useful in some capacity :) I will be answering everything in a Question/Answer format, but if I don’t cover something please ask me.
 Please refer to the stickied table-of-contents to the right for sections on various topics.

-FAQ Document To-Do List
+FAQ Document Updates/TODOs

 Before UMass